What is Reiki?

 Is there any difference in the amount of time I schedule for Reiki?

-Note: I personally find it uncomfortable when lying down on a massage table for more then 90 minutes at a time for sessions, as it tends to make my back and neck become stiff/sore despite knee bolsters and neck pillows.
+Note: I tend to find it uncomfortable when lying down on a massage table for more then 90 minutes at a time for sessions, as it tends to make my back and neck become stiff/sore despite knee bolsters and neck pillows.
 So, I don't typically suggest Reiki sessions last longer then 90 minutes.

 How do I book my appointment?